Decima Research

 Decima Research is a public opinion and market research company in Canada.
-It was founded in 1979 by Allan Gregg, a strategist for the Progressive Conservative Party of Canada.
 In 2007, it became a subsidiary of Harris Insights & Analytics.
 The Roper Center at Cornell University recognizes it as a "Historically Contributing Data Provider".

 History

-Gregg left Decima in 1994 and went into semi-retirement following the electoral disaster for the Progressive Conservatives in the 1993 election in which he was the key communications strategist for the party.
-Decima floundered for several years but rebounded and is now an important polling firm on voting intentions in Canada.
-Along with Ipsos-Reid, Decima conducts polling of the federal political scene in Canada on a regular basis, whether or not an election campaign is in progress.
+Allan Gregg, the head of the firm, left Decima in 1994 and went into semi-retirement following the electoral disaster for the Progressive Conservatives in the 1993 election.
+Decima conducts polling of the federal political scene in Canada on a regular basis, whether or not an election campaign is in progress.

-Decima Research is sometimes known as Opinion Search, which is technically the name of an affiliated calling centre that they always use for their field work.

-Decima Research invests a significant amount of time and money into process improvement and has a department dedicated solely to research and development.
-The investments related to internal systems span both Decima and Opinion Search.
+Decima Research's field work was conducted by Opinion Search, a call centre.